zubair-ce07/testtt/README.md

 ## Instructions

 Clone this repo on your local machine.
 Create a new branch by your name like *firstname.lastname*.
-Check-in everything under this branch and push. **Do not check-in anything in master**.
+Check-in everything under this branch and push. **Do not check-in anything in master branch**.